Saving time and sparing developers from bureaucracy: how business process automation changes company life

 Conclusion

-In our experience, automating processes is easier and faster while the company is still small.
-If you don't, scaling makes it hard to grow the team, develop distributed offices and maintain the required level of quality.
-And no bureaucracy.
-Today kt.team has almost 100 people, and every employee feels how automation makes their life much easier.
+In our experience, it is easier and faster to automate processes while the company is still small.
+If you do not do it, scaling will make it hard to grow the team, develop distributed offices, and maintain the required quality level.
+And there is no bureaucracy.
+Today kt.team has almost 100 people, and every employee can feel that automation makes life much easier.